uzervlad/rosu-np/README.md

 ## Customize commands

-You can customize replies to existing commands in the config, as described below
+You can customize replies to existing commands in the config (`templates`), as described below

+You can also add your own custom commands to `templates`

 Default replies can be found [here](src/config.rs)

-> Support for custom commands coming

 <details>
   <summary>Supported tokens</summary>